williamthoi/Hotel-Matcher/README.md

 - Checkout string input
 - submit button

 The 3 inputs will be string inputs.
-Do not worry about form validation and or any styling.

 **Step 2**

-When the form is submitted make **2 HTTP POST requests** in parallel to 'https://experimentation.snaptravel.com/interview/hotels' with the following request body
+When the form is submitted make **2 HTTP POST requests** to 'https://experimentation.snaptravel.com/interview/hotels' with the following request body

 ```
 {